NEW THRILLER BY PAUL MICHAEL PETERS

 Haunted by memories of a high school shooting, not even the bottle can wash away the gnawing guilt and creeping feelings of inadequacy that batter Rick’s conscience daily.

-His adult life has been a mess of broken marriages, writer’s block, terrible choices, and the morbid pity of others.
+His life has been a mess of broken marriages, writer’s block, terrible choices, and the morbid pity of others.

 Harriet Bristol Wheeler is a dark temptress – and self-confessed serial killer